cnnrrss/ten-x-coder/frameworks/aws/Redshift.md

 **EVEN distribution**

 The rows are **distributed** across the slices in a **round-robin** fasion, regardless of the values in any particular column.
 EVEN distribution is **appropriate when a table does not participate in joins** OR **when there is not a clear choice between KEY and ALL**.
 EVEN distribution is the **default style** of distribution.

+**AUTO**: when you don't know the workload, it is better to go with no distribution style.

 ### Sort Keys